The Alocasia is a popular indoor plant. It has large, cordate leaves that grow to almost 8 to 35 inches.

 - You should keep the soil moist and watered and ensure that the plant has good drainage.

-- During waterings, consider using weak sugar and water solution.
+- During watering, consider using weak sugar and water solution.

 Read our article on Alocasia Black Velvet Care and Growing Guide.